Bumblebee-3/Aoi.js-dashboard-with-aoi.js-plugins/Readme.md

 **Solution:** This happens when you try to fetch data from an api without signing in.
 Re-Start the code and then login.

 ## Facing any issues?
-DM me on discord: Blurr#1447 / create an issue
+Create an issue to the repo